jabezmcc/McScreener/README.md

 The program is written in Python.
 Assuming you have Python installed, simply clone the repository, create a virtual environment, and run `pip install requirements.txt`.
 Then run `python McScreener.py`.
 Someday I may make a Windows executable.

 ### Usage
+The first thing you need to do is download 10 years of data for as many stocks as possible.
+Click on the Performance Screen tab and then press "Download new hitorical data".
+The program then downloads a list of ticker symbols of all stocks in the NYSE and the NASDAQ.
+The ticker list is obtained from www.nasdaqtrader.com, Only domestic stocks that are not "test issues" or ETFs are kept.
+A window then opens offering you the opportunity to download the historical price data.
+Enter the desired number of years (default 10) and press "Yes".